-The Christopher Nolan film Dunkirk is released in UK cinemas from 21 July.
+The Christopher Nolan film Dunkirk was released in UK cinemas 21 July 2017.

 This greatest rescue of all time was masterminded right here, deep within Dover’s secret wartime tunnels.
-See how the tide turned in Dunkirk, and complete your Operation Dynamo tour with the chance to get up close to some of the costumes worn in this incredible film this summer, on display in the tunnels from now until 31 August.
+You can see how the tide turned in Dunkirk for yourselves by taking an Operation Dynamo tour.

-Warner Bros have kindly loaned English Heritage the actual costumes worn by Fion Whithead (Tommy), Harry Styles (Alex) and Kenneth Branagh (Commander Bolton), and we were able to put them on display at the tunnels.
+In Summer of 2017, Warner Bros kindly loaned English Heritage the actual costumes worn by Fion Whithead (Tommy), Harry Styles (Alex) and Kenneth Branagh (Commander Bolton), and we were able to put them on display at the tunnels.

-See the film in cinemas this summer, then walk in the steps of Vice Admiral Ramsey through the actual former secret naval headquarters where Dunkirk was coordinated, and get up close to the costumes used in the film.
+If you've seen the film, walk in the steps of Vice Admiral Ramsey through the actual former secret naval headquarters where Dunkirk was coordinated.

 Wartime Tunnels Uncovered Exhibition